lifeisstillgood/softwaremind/docs/conceptchapters/masteroverview.rst

 150 years ago america paid bounties on native american scalps, 75 years ago state sponsored terrorists in white hoods, often employed by police departments, used violence to prevent blacks from voting, today children are ripped from their mothers arms as they cross borders abs thrown into jail

-no. Doubling down on democracy is  not just carrying on as we are. it is living up to these ideals
+no. Doubling down on democracy is  not just carrying on as we are. it is living up to these ideals.  what is needed is not "we stopped" but truth and reconciliation.
+And yes compensation often says you are truthful in your statements.

-and building new companies is not just carrying on cheating as we are, leaning on the systemic injustices to allow some people achieve power more easily
+and building new companies is not just carrying on cheating as we are, leaning on the systemic injustices to allow some people achieve power more easily.
+Sharing power at executive level with employees and stakeholders is costly - just as redistributive compensation is costly.

+It is easier for a camel to pass through the eye of a needle than it is for a rich man to break the system that made him rich.

 building new companies means changing more than the algorithms in the CRM.
 New enterprises need to change at a software level - and at a deep organisational level

-Yours
----
-Paul Brian
-paul@mikadosoftware.com
-07540456115
-@lifeisstillgood

 - swardley maps, coase and